Body-Free Simulation of Three-Dimensional Turbulent Cylinder Wakes: Results and Discussion

-Before closing this section, we would like to note the connection between the present study and recent investigations on bluff-body wake control using surface-mounted slot jets, which have been extensively explored in the literature \citep{PRL_Dong}.
-Similar approaches involving active flow control through synthetic jets, plasma actuators, pulsed blowing and additional small rotating cylinders have also demonstrated the ability to suppress vortex shedding, reduce drag, and alter the wake topology behind cylinders and other bluff bodies \citep{Mittal2005_AIAA,choi2008review, FanPNAS2020}.
-These studies collectively highlight that modifying the near-wake momentum—whether by external actuation or by prescribing inflow conditions, as in the current reduced-model framework—can fundamentally change the instability characteristics and transition pathways of bluff-body wakes.
+Before closing this section, we note the connection between the present study and recent investigations of bluff-body wake control using surface-mounted slot jets \cite{PRL_Dong}.
+Related approaches involving synthetic jets, plasma actuators, pulsed blowing, and small rotating cylinders have likewise been shown to suppress vortex shedding, reduce drag, and alter wake topology behind cylinders and other bluff bodies \cite{Mittal2005_AIAA,choi2008review,FanPNAS2020}.
+Taken together, these studies emphasize that modifying the near-wake momentum---whether through external actuation or through prescribed inflow conditions, as in the present body-free simulation framework---can fundamentally change the instability characteristics and transition pathways of bluff-body wakes.

+More broadly, the present results suggest that the essential role of the upstream body is to generate an instability-bearing near-wake profile, after which the downstream dynamics can evolve largely autonomously.
+In that sense, the body-free simulation provides not only a computationally cheaper surrogate for full DNS, but also a useful tool for isolating which aspects of the inflow are dynamically important for sustaining wake turbulence.
+For the present $Re=11{,}000$ case, the body-free simulation is estimated to provide a wall-clock speedup of about $40\times$, primarily because the absence of boundary-layer resolution permits a larger time step and fewer elements; in addition, it reduces the hardware requirement from two A6000 GPUs to one RTX3090.
+This perspective may be particularly valuable for reduced-order modeling, data assimilation, inverse design, and flow-control applications in which the near-wake state is easier to measure or prescribe than the full body-resolved flow.